Frequently Asked Questions

 Can I still join the team?

 Yes!
-You can join any time before team placements, which are held at the end of July.
-Even if you miss placements, we may still have a spot open—just reach out and contact us to check availability!
+You can join any time before team placements, which are held in June.
+Even if you miss placements, we may still have a spot open, just reach out and contact us to check availability!

 What’s the difference between prep and elite teams?